alicescfernandes/podcaster/deploy.md

     1. Get a SSL certificate
     2. Install the certs on apache
         https://help.zerossl.com/hc/en-us/articles/360058295854-Installing-SSL-Certificate-on-Apache
+    3. Copy the certs, and configure apache to use those certs

 7. Restart your apache2
 ```sudo systemctl restart apache2```